 New Haven, Connecticut: a cosmopolitan cultural center of nearly 130,000; located halfway between New York City and Boston, with seven area colleges and universities hosting approximately 16,000 students; award-winning professional theatres, renowned art galleries and museums; beautiful, 50-acre, garden-like Albertus campus in the distinguished Prospect Hill neighborhood

 More than 50 undergraduate majors, minors and concentrations, with pre-professional preparation; ten graduate programs in accounting, art therapy, business administration, criminal justice, education, fine arts in creative writing, human services, leadership, liberal studies, and management and organizational leadership.

 Undergraduate: Bachelor of Arts (BA); Bachelor of Science (BS); Bachelor of Fine Arts (BFA); Associate of Arts (AA); Associate of Science (AS)

 Graduate: Master of Science in Accounting (MSA); Master of Arts in Art Therapy (MAAT); Master of Science in Criminal Justice (MSCJ); Masters of Science in Human Services (MSHS); Master of Arts in Leadership (MLDR); Master of Arts in Liberal Studies (MALS); Master of Fine Arts in Creative Writing (MFA); Master of Science in Management and Organizational Leadership (MSMOL); Master of Business Administration (MBA); Master of Science in Education (M.S.Ed.)

 Approximately 500 full-time traditional (day) undergraduates and nearly 1,000 continuing education and graduate students from eight U.S. states and two international countries

-Seventy-five full- and part-time faculty members with a primary focus on teaching; more than 90 percent hold a Ph.D. or the terminal degree in their field; student/faculty ratio of 13:1
+There are 48 full time faculty members and 47 full time equivalent (Part Timer's) with a primary focus on teaching; more than 90 percent hold a Ph.D. or the terminal degree in their field; student/faculty ratio of 14:1

 Nearly 25 student clubs and organizations as part of Student Government Association and Campus Activities Board; multicultural student union, intramural sports, dance team, creative writing opportunities; Campus Center with House of Bollstadt pub, Common Ground CyberLounge, DeDominicis dining hall; MacDonough Art Gallery; Athletic Center with swimming pool, racquetball, weight and cardio room, gymnasium; outdoor tennis courts, running track, fields for soccer and softball; ACT 2 Theatre; campus ministry; Writing Center; Academic Development Center; honors program; library with nearly 88,000 volumes and access to thousands of media titles and print and electronic journals; annual Research Symposium; extensive community service opportunities